ePST for Students

 What problems can ePST help?

-ePST is primarily recommended for the treatment of depression, and is also helpful for both acute and chronic stress, including stress related to life stressors such as chronic medical conditions.
-The tools you will learn can help you manage stressors that can contribute to depressed mood and loss of interest and pleasure in daily activities.
+ePST is primarily for the treatment of depression, and is also helpful for stress, including stress related to life stressors such as chronic medical conditions.
+The tools you learn help you manage stressors that can contribute to depressed mood and loss of interest and pleasure in daily activities.

 How many sessions are there?

-There are 6 sessions that will help you with a 7 step process:
+There are 6 computer sessions that will help you with the seven steps of problem solving.
+Work on one or multiple problems.

 The computer does not solve your problems for you - you do that.
-It just guides you through a process that’s been shown to help.
+Your digital coach guides you through a process that’s been shown to help.
 The sessions are usually done once a week, but the time between can be shorter or longer depending on your situation.

 How long does each session take?

 Each session takes about an hour.
-But the most valuable part of the treatment is the work you do between sessions to implement your action plan and work on your problems.
+Yet the most valuable part of the treatment is the work you do between sessions to implement your action plan and work on your problems.

 Does it work?

+PST is as effective, in many cases, as treatment with medication or cognitive-behavioral therapies.
 Problem-solving therapy has been used with many populations for over 30 years with success reducing depression.
-PST is as effective, in many cases, as treatment with pharmaceuticals or cognitive-behavioral therapies.
 While ePST is a new approach to delivering treatment, research to date suggests that it can be just as helpful as getting PST from a live counselor.

 Does ePST replace face-to-face sessions with a counselor or psychologist?